-Disputing inaccurate tradelines on a credit report is affectionately known as “credit repair”, and although I’m no expert, I still feel more qualified to do it than most credit repair companies.
-I’m doing the disputes myself because it’s fairly simple, cheaper, and I consider credit a very personal thing, so I don’t believe anyone else’s hands should be in it but my own.
+When you file a dispute for inaccurate tradelines on a credit report, for removal, it is affectionately known as “credit repair”, and although I’m no expert, I still feel more qualified to do it than most credit repair companies, who tend to be underhanded in their approach and charge a pretty penny.

 I have previously written about how I haven’t used a credit card in many years, and feel that credit is not essential to life.
 I still strongly believe that, but in the face of a possible home purchase in the somewhat near future, I can see that it’s in my best interest to repair and “bulk up” my credit now.
 This doesn’t mean I’m going to run hog wild with credit cards.
 Instead, I recently funded a $500 prepaid card through Discover, and I’m using it wisely at a 10-15% debt-to-income ratio while paying it off each month.
 My main focus today, however, is to dispute inaccurate and out-dated information on my credit report, which will, in turn, raise my credit score with little to no effort on my part.

 The Fair Credit Reporting Act is what gives the right to privacy and accuracy from the credit bureaus in charge of reporting your credit information (Equifax, TransUnion, Experian).
-The FCRA also allows you the opportunity to dispute entries on your credit report that are erroneous or out-of-date.
+The FCRA also allows you the opportunity to file a dispute against entries on your credit report that are erroneous or out-of-date.

 There’s nobody saying you need to dispute anything, however, you should know that certain types of inaccuracies can have a seriously negative impact on your credit score.
 These can vary greatly, so it’s in your best interest to monitor your credit report to be sure it’s up-to-date and accurate.